mingyeeee/RUhacks2021/README.md

 ./computer-vision/vision.py
 ```

-AugmentEd is written exclusevely in python using OpenCV libary which
+AugmentEd is written exclusevely in python using the OpenCV libary

 #### ArUco Tracker